PostHog/posthog.com/contents/blog/how-to-treat-your-pricing-like-a-product.md

   - Guides

 ---
-It’s common knowledge that the way you price your product is extremely important to your business - price determines profit margin, which directly or indirectly determines nearly everything else.
+"Pricing is important" is common knowledge – price determines profit margin, which directly or indirectly determines nearly everything else.

-What’s isn't common knowledge is twofold:
+What isn't common knowledge is twofold:

 1. Your pricing should be as much of a product as the thing you actually market and sell
 2. How to go about treating your pricing like a product